 As the global ecological crisis, the return of fascism in many places of the world, the persistence of the repression of women, sexual, racial, class and other minorities on a global scale persist, there is an absolute necessity for scholars, activists, and artists today to “face the trouble.”
 This talk will read across a selection of texts of the past and try to answer such pressing questions as: How to live at once with our difference and shared struggle?
 How to think our complicity with those we most resist?
 And ultimately, how to sustain the flourishing of the ten thousand things despite all this?

-In Chinese with English interpretation.
+In English with Chinese interpretation.

 In conjunction with Goldenrod, an exhibition by ZHENG Bo.